 Reviews, Comments, Buy Book and Book Trailer (music by Dale Trumbore) here

-Presentation: My presentation for children in grades 2-5, "Finding the Stories in History," uses my book Butterfly for a King to show how researching a subject from a variety of sources—interviews, emails, on-site visits, and every print and online source imaginable—can unearth the details that make a nonfiction story one of a kind.
+Presentation: My presentation for children in grades 2-5, "Research is Storytelling," uses my books to show how researching a subject from a variety of sources—interviews, emails, on-site visits, and every print and online source imaginable—can unearth the details that make a nonfiction story one of a kind.
+And along the way, you can find adventure . . . in my case, from inching along a mountain path in Hawai'i in search of butterflies to being chased by an angry cow defending her prairie dog friends in New Mexico!